 Use of the free version is recommended.
 After downloading, follow the installation instructions provided by PingPlotter.

-After PingPlotter is installed and running, in the Target Name or IP field, enter the IP address of the recommended data center and press Start.
+After PingPlotter is installed and running, in the Target Name or IP field, enter the IP address of the recommended data center.
+Right click on the top bar over "Avg, Min, Cur" and check "Max".
+Then press Start.

 Over time a graph is created to the right of the application providing statistics of packet loss and latency for each individual hop between your PC and the data center.